Cristiano Fitzgerald: Collegiate soccer

 After half a year with Estrela da Amadora, Fitzgerald moved to the United States, enrolling at the University of Maryland.
+After seven appearances for the University of Maryland, Fitzgerald transferred to Xavier University, where he featured for the Xavier Musketeers soccer team.

 International career

 Fitzgerald is eligible to represent the Republic of Ireland and France through his parents, Singapore through birth, and Portugal, having lived there since 2017.
 He has expressed his desire to represent the Republic of Ireland.
 In 2021, he made his first appearance for the Republic of Ireland at under-19 level.

 Personal life

-Fitzgerald's father, Jimmy, was a youth hurling player for the Limerick county hurling team in Ireland, and his brothers, Dean and Julian, play for Leça and Boavista's youth teams, respectively.
+Fitzgerald's father, Jimmy, was a youth hurling player for the Limerick county hurling team in Ireland.
+His brother Julian is also a footballer, and currently plays alongside Fitzgerald at Xavier University.